smurtadhaalawi/Olist-DataSprint/README.md

 Looks at sales volume, repeat purchases, category competitiveness, and growth potential.
 Helps identify sellers capable of scaling sustainably.

+<pre><code>IF [Revenue for each Seller] >= { FIXED : PERCENTILE([Revenue for each Seller], 0.75) } THEN
+    "High Revenue"
+ELSEIF [Revenue for each Seller] >= { FIXED : PERCENTILE([Revenue for each Seller], 0.25) } THEN
+    "Medium Revenue"
+ELSE
+    "Low Revenue"
+END</code></pre>

 ### 5. Pricing Competitiveness
 Compares reseller and manufacturer prices, category averages, and historical pricing behavior.
 Detects overpricing, underpricing, and erratic pricing that may harm marketplace balance.

-## Approches
+## Approaches

 1. How do sellers perform in terms of revenue, delivery, and review Performance?
 2. Who are the most successful sellers?
 3. Who are the red-flag (underperforming) sellers?
 4. Are employees hiring/selecting the right sellers?
 5. How do sellers compare across business types?
 6. How do resellers perform compared to manufacturers in terms of revenue, delivery, and review Performance?
-7. Are resellers more expensive than manufacturers?
-8. Are resellers the most successful sellers?
+7. Are resellers the most successful sellers?
-9. What is the price gap between resellers and manufacturers?
+8. What is the price gap between resellers and manufacturers?

 ## Recommendation
+-
+-
+-
+-

 ## Limitation
+- The dataset covers 2016–2018, so it may not reflect very recent seller behavior.
+- Seller type data (manufacturer vs. reseller) appears only in the 2018 Closing Deals file with 825 seller IDs, while the main seller table contains around 3,000 sellers.
+Therefore, we built our analysis using the full seller table and treated the 825 sellers as a representative sample.
+-
+-

 ## Reference:
 The Data taken from Kaggle: